astronomer/airflow-guides/guides/install-dev-env.md

 * [Install Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/), `kubectl` (On Mac: `brew install kubernetes-cli`)
 * [Install Helm CLI](https://docs.helm.sh/using_helm/#installing-helm), `helm` (On Mac: `brew install kubernetes-helm`) You may need to run `helm repo update` and/or `helm init --client-only`

+  * Note: follow these instructions: https://docs.helm.sh/using_helm/#tiller-and-role-based-access-control if you run into this error: `User "system:serviceaccount:kube-system:default" cannot get namespaces in the namespace "<your-namespace>"`

 * Download Astronomer helm charts locally

 	```shell